sauerbraten/graph-store/README.md

 A thread-safe implementation of a graph data structure in Go.
 See https://en.wikipedia.org/wiki/Graph_(abstract_data_type) for more information.
 This implementation is weighted, but undirected.

-This branch supports values stored in the graph's vertexes.
-There is a slimmer version of this package in the no-storage branch.
+This package supports values stored in the graph's vertexes.
+There is a slimmer version of this package at https://github.com/sauerbraten/graph.

 ## Usage